codenextvr/codenext-go/README.md

 ##### Other Settings

 * Click "Other Settings"
-* Change the Package Name to "com.YourName.MyWorld"
+* Change the Package Name to "com.YourName.CodeNextGo"
 * Change the Minimum API Level to "Android 7.0 'Nougat' (API level 24)"

 <details>